00ste/em-field-on-multilayer/README.md

 # em-fields-on-multilayer

-Tool that calculates the values of the electromagnetic field which is obliquely incident on a multilayer.
+Tool that solves the problem of oblique incidence of a plain, uniform, monocromatic electromagnetic wave on a multilayer structure.

 # Dependencies